-The difference comes down to COVID-19-related changes in behavior.
-“A few years ago, everyone was masking and practicing hand hygiene,” says Dr. Englund.
-“We were socially distancing and not going out, because of COVID.
+“A few years ago, everyone was masking and practicing hand hygiene,” she continues.
+“We were socially distancing and not going out, because of COVID-19.
 Influenza is spread the same way, so we were protecting ourselves from influenza as well.”

 With the introduction of the COVID-19 vaccines and the lifting of mask requirements, people started going out more.
-This shifted the following year’s flu season — and the forthcoming one as well.
-“People are getting out more in the world,” says Dr. Englund.
-“They’re tired of being cooped up — I certainly understand that.
-But by the same token, we’re putting ourselves more at risk not just for COVID, but also for influenza.”
+This shifted the following year’s flu season — and the forthcoming one as well — when we saw more cases of RSV.